bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 Of course, this simplistic model has no random component.
 We would expect that the return is uncertain over a time period.
 A (perhaps) reasonable assumption to make is that for small time periods, the variability in the return is the same regardless of the stock price.
-That is, we similarly unsure (as a percent of the stock) of the returns whether it's at $10 or $100.
+That is, we are similarly unsure (as a percent of the stock) of the returns whether it's at 10 or 100.
 Using a Wiener process, we can add this assumption to Equation 4.1 as:

 .. math::